March of Harmonias

 Enemies Remnant Humanoids

-Harmonias is a newly liberated province of the Divine Empire that has been subjugated by humanoids for over thirty years.
+Harmonias is a province of the Divine Empire that had been subjugated by humanoids for over thirty years.
 It was freed by the forces of the Duchess of Everwatch and her allies but prior to that had a much troubled and violent history.
-Today it is still recovering with much of the land in ruins, the inhabitants impoverished and small bands of hunted humanoids still roaming.
-Efforts are being made to re-establish order, to protect and nurture the populace while hunting the humanoid remnants but it is expected to be a slow process.
-Harmonias is rich in a rare enchanted ore called Reliquum that greatly aids in the creation of magical items.
+Today it is still recovering with much of the land in ruins; the inhabitants are faring with various degrees of success and small bands of humanoids still roaming and evading capture.
+Efforts are still being made to re-establish full order, to protect and nurture the populace while hunting the humanoid remnants; it is still expected to be a slow process.
+Harmonias is rich in a rare enchanted mineral called Reliquum that greatly aids in the creation of magical items.
 The province has large fields of the mineral that can be profitably mined with minimal investment but the presence of large hordes of humanoids had always prohibited this.
-With the liberation these large ore fields, located near Harmonias city and Eastward Bay, are being developed with haste.
+With the liberation these large ore fields, located near Harmonias city and Eastward Bay, have been developed.

 Harmonias was the main humanoid state in Western Warlderia before the Higher Wars.
 It had a prosperous if savage existence up to the time of Kaegor and his Liberation War when he sent Lord Bravlin to conquer the land driving the orcs and their ilk deep underground.
 House Bravlin ruled the wealthy province of Harmonias through the mad Emperor period up until 329 I.Y. when a horde of creatures from the underdark poured forth overwhelming the province and its people.
 At this time the Old Empire launched an assault on the island province of Ipranius which diverted both attention and resources from the reconquest of Harmonas.
 The Duchy of Everwatch to the north established a border with ‘Fallen Harmonias’ and matters settled down in to a long stalemate.